kragen/dercuano/markdown/rsync-message-base.md

 Doctor, and they suggested the use of the rsync algorithm and its variants, which I thought was really interesting.

+As it turns out, the rsync delta-transfer algorithm offers an interestingly scalable approach to synchronizing eventually-consistent data stores like these, one that has not been exploited previously to my knowledge.

 Broadcast and flooding
 ----------------------